righettod/toolbox-jwt/README.md

 📍 The **canary word** is a word that must be present in the HTTP response when the JWT token is accepted (case-sensitive).

+💬 The JWT token is added into this header `Authorization: Bearer $TOKEN`.
+Edit the script to change its location if needed.

-💡 Pipe the command above with ` | grep --color=always -F "Response Code: 200"` to display only requests for which the token was accepted.
+💡 Pipe the command above with ` | grep --color=always -F "Response Code: 200"` to display only requests for which the JWT token was accepted.

 💻 Example: